getgrav/grav-plugin-highlight/README.md

 | darkula                | github-gist              | pojoaque                  |
 | school_bank            |                          |                           |

+Check out a [live demo](https://highlightjs.org/static/demo/) of these themes.

 > Note: If you want to see this plugin in action, have a look at [Grav Learn Site](http://learn.getgrav.org)